-On May 17, 2022, in connection with our IPO, we entered into a tax receivable agreement (the "Tax Receivable Agreement") with certain of the common unit holders of ProFrac LLC (the "TRA Holders").
-The Tax Receivable Agreement generally provides for the payment by us to each TRA Holder of 85% of the net cash savings, if any, in U.S. federal, state and local income tax and franchise tax (computed using simplifying assumptions to address the impact of state and local taxes) that we actually realize (or are deemed to realize in certain circumstances) as a result of (i) certain increases in tax basis that occur as a result of our acquisition (or deemed acquisition for U.S. federal income tax purposes) of all or a portion of such TRA Holder's common units of ProFrac LLC in connection with our IPO or pursuant to an exercise of the Redemption Right or the Call Right (as such terms are defined in the Third Amended and Restated Limited Liability Company Agreement of ProFrac LLC) and (ii) imputed interest deemed to be paid by us as a result of, and additional tax basis arising from, any payments we make under the Tax Receivable Agreement.
-We depend on ProFrac LLC to make distributions to us in an amount sufficient to cover our obligations under the Tax Receivable Agreement.
+On May 17, 2022, in connection with our IPO, we entered into a tax receivable agreement (the "TRA") with certain of the common unit holders of ProFrac LLC (the "TRA Holders").
+The TRA generally provides for the payment by us to each TRA Holder of 85% of the net cash savings, if any, in U.S. federal, state and local income tax and franchise tax (computed using simplifying assumptions to address the impact of state and local taxes) that we actually realize (or are deemed to realize in certain circumstances) as a result of (i) certain increases in tax basis that occur as a result of our acquisition (or deemed acquisition for U.S. federal income tax purposes) of all or a portion of such TRA Holder's common units of ProFrac LLC in connection with our IPO or pursuant to an exercise of the Redemption Right (as defined in the TRA) or the Call Right (as defined in the TRA) and (ii) imputed interest deemed to be paid by us as a result of, and additional tax basis arising from, any payments we make under the TRA.
+We depend on ProFrac LLC to make distributions to us in an amount sufficient to cover our obligations under the TRA.

-Payments will generally be made under the Tax Receivable Agreement as we realize actual cash tax savings from the tax benefits covered by the Tax Receivable Agreement.
-However, if we experience a change of control, or the Tax Receivable Agreement otherwise terminates early, our obligations under the Tax Receivable Agreement would accelerate and we would be required to make an immediate payment equal to the present value of the anticipated future payments to be made by us under the Tax Receivable Agreement (determined by applying a discount rate).
+Payments will generally be made under the TRA as we realize actual cash tax savings from the tax benefits covered by the TRA.
+However, if we experience a Change of Control (as defined in the TRA), or the TRA otherwise terminates early, our obligations under the TRA would accelerate and we would be required to make an immediate payment equal to the present value of the anticipated future payments to be made by us under the TRA (determined by applying a discount rate).
 Any such payment is expected to be substantial.